 Laparoscopy is an alternative to open surgery.
-It uses a laparoscope to look inside your pelvic area.
-Open surgery often requires a large incision.
+It uses a laparoscope to see inside your pelvic region.
+Open surgery usually demands a large incision.
 A laparoscope is a slender, lighted telescope.
-It allows your doctor to see inside your body.
-Diagnostic laparoscopy can determine whether you have conditions such as endometriosis or fibroids.
+It enables your doctor to see inside your laparoscopic surgery body.
+Conditions such as endometriosis or fibroids can be determined with diagnostic laparoscopy.
 It can also be a form of treatment.
-With miniaturized instruments.
+With miniaturized tools. your body.

-Laparoscopy can be used for diagnosis, treatment, or both.
+Laparoscopy can be used for both diagnosis and treatment.
 A diagnostic procedure can sometimes turn into treatment.

 Some reasons for diagnostic laparoscopy are:

 history of pelvic infection

 Conditions that might be diagnosed using laparoscopy include:

 Laparoscopy is almost performed under general anesthesia.
 This means you’ll be unconscious during the procedure.
 However, you may go home the same day.
 Once you’re asleep because of the anesthesia, a small tube called a catheter is inserted to collect your urine.
 A tiny needle will be used to fill your abdomen with carbon dioxide gas.
 To keep the abdominal wall away from your organs, this gas is used.
 It reduces the risk of injury.